01 of 09

 We're showing glue applied straight to the plastic of a hard plastic toy.
 The glue, in this case, is a tacky PVA glue, which will act as a coating for the plastic and which will hold the fibers securely with a thin coat.
 The method of applying flocking that follows makes it easier to set an even coat keeping detail lines visible.

 Sand and Prep Before You Start Flocking

-For the most successful flocking, sand the plastic or other base lightly before applying your choice of glues.
+For the most successful flocking, sand the plastic or another base lightly before applying your choice of glues.
 If possible, surfaces should be colored to match the undertones you want for the flock, or coated with a tinted primer to blend with the flocking color you are using.
 On the sample used for these instructions, we have left the bright orange plastic visible so you can see the background more clearly.
-Normally we would use a primer which adheres tightly to plastic in order to blend in the background before we applied flock.
-Something like Testor's Model Master Acryl or Mr. Base White 1000 give a good thin base for applying flock if the base color of the object needs to be shifted.
+Normally we would use a primer that adheres tightly to plastic to blend in the background before we applied flock.
+Something like Testor's Model Master Acryl or Mr. Base White 1000 gives a good thin base for applying flock if the base color of the object needs to be shifted.